 A British man who has lived in Switzerland almost his whole life has been denied citizenship after failing to answer some interview questions correctly including one about the origins of raclette.

 The man, who worked in Geneva in finance and later left that job to open a coffee shop in Zurichm decided to . to apply for Swiss citizenship at the end of 2016.
 He found out in April that it had been denied.

-The Briton started his citizenship application in December 2016 in which he had to provide an “extreme amount of paperwork” that he qualified as "laborious".
-After that, Lewis had to pass a written examination in German that is required to qualify for the interview, which he succeeded with a score of 80%.
+The Briton started his citizenship application in December 2016 in which he had to provide an “extreme amount of paperwork” that he said was "laborious".
+After that, he had to pass a written examination in German that is required to qualify for the interview, which he succeeded with a score of 80%.

 “We were grilled on all types of questions relating to Switzerland and sadly I was unable to answer all the questions to a hundred per cent.”

 The Brit said that the experience was “deeply humiliating, especially for my son who was six at the time.”